newville/microprobe_docs/doc/beamline.rst

 Spot Size
 ==============

-The typical X-ray spot size is :math:`1 \times 1` :math:`\rm{\mu}m` using Kirkpatrick-Baez (KB) mirrors just before the sample that separately focus in the horizontal and vertical directions.
+The typical X-ray spot size is 1 x 1 |micron| using Kirkpatrick-Baez (KB) mirrors just before the sample that separately focus in the horizontal and vertical directions.
 At this writing (September, 2025) with the recent upgrade to the APS source and improved X-ray optics, we have demonstrated beam sizes below 500 nm in both directions, though absolute positional stability from beam-sample motion appears to be on a similar scale.
 Currently, a resolution target from `Applied Nanotools`_ with a pattern like this:

 .. image:: _images/xrftarget_ideal.png
     :width: 70%